Bottle Typing/Diagnostic Shapes

-All of the pages of the 1933 O-I bottle catalog are hyperlinked below in the order they appear in the catalog (an exception noted for File #11).
+All of the pages of this O-I bottle catalog are hyperlinked below in the order they appear in the catalog (an exception noted for File #11).
 Each of the 25 separately linked PDF files contains anywhere from 10 to 28 original catalog pages combined.
 Click on each link to view an enlarged and of relatively high quality (a bit over 2 MB's per file) scan of group of catalog pages.
 The file numbered hot links below also has a brief description of the general subject matter of that grouping of catalog pages.

 File #1: Introductory Information (27 catalog pages) - This includes company history, glass making science, processes and machines, factory locations and lots of other company information.

 File #2: Introductory Information and beginning of bottle styles (24 catalog pages) - Additional introductory information including a mold number index and "classified index" of bottle styles.
 Beginning of the specific bottle style listings starting with the "Proprietary and Pharmaceutical Division" products, various druggist/medicinal bottles.